vzbv/glossarizer/Readme.md

       {
         "term" : "whales",
         "description" : "An inlet of the Ross Sea in the Ross Ice Shelf of Antarctica.
 It has been used as a base for Antarctic expeditions since 1911."
-      },
-      {
-        "term" : "winged",
-        "description" : "Having wings or winglike appendages."
-      },
-      {
-        "term" : "midst",
-        "description" : "The condition of being surrounded or beset by something" }
+      }
     ]